crs4/most-streaming/docs/source/android_docs/api/org/crs4/most/streaming/StreamingLib.rst

    * latency: (optional) the preferred latency of the stream in ms (default value: 200 ms)
    :param notificationHandler: the handler where to receive all notifications from the Library
    :throws Exception: if an error occurred during the stream initialization

+initLib
+^^^^^^^

+.. java:method:: public void initLib(Context context) throws Exception
+   :outertype: StreamingLib

+   Initialize the streaming library.
+Note that you must call this method before using any other method of the library

+   :param context: the application context
+   :throws Exception: if an error occurred during the library initialization